dagbjorn/microcoffeeoncloud/README.md

 #### Getting started

-See [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) to getting started with GKE.
+See [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) for getting started with GKE.
 In particular, the following needs to be carried out:

 1. Sign in to Google Cloud Platform using your Gmail account.
 1. Activate a free trial of one year/USD 300.
 (Or use an existing paid account if you have...)